subat0mik/Misconfiguration-Manager/foundations/sccm-foundations.md

 # SCCM Foundational Knowledge
 Familiarity with the terms and concepts presented on this page are required for understanding the various attack and defense techniques covered in this repository.

+## SCCM
+A client-server solution commonly used to deploy software and updates to Windows systems, currently named Microsoft Configuration Manager (ConfigMgr, Config Man, or MCM), but formerly:
+- Microsoft Endpoint Configuration Manager (MECM)
+- Microsoft Endpoint Manager Configuration Manager (MEMCM)
+- System Center Configuration Manager (SCCM)
+- Systems Management Server (SMS)

+## Hierarchy
+All of the sites in one instance of SCCM

 ## Site
 The SCCM site consists of the various systems that compose the SCCM environment.
 Each site is identified by a three character site code (e.g., PS1).